Remove BJP leader Kapil Mishra’s ‘India vs Pakistan’ tweet, EC tells Twitter

 The commission told the social media platform that the Mishra’s tweets were “highly objectionable”, Hindustan Times reported.
 “The said tweet amounts to appealing to communal feelings, which is prohibited under part 1(3) of Model Code of Conduct.
 Kindly take necessary action and intimate the commission on status of the action taken.”

+However, Mishra accused Delhi Chief Minister Arvind Kejriwal and Congress leader Priyanka Gandhi Vadra of being communal.
+“Who is playing the Hindu-Muslim card,” he asked in a tweet.
+“Manish Sisodia who says he is with Shaheen Bagh protesters?
+Priyanka Gandhi who supports those who burned vehicles at Turkman Gate in Delhi?
+Kejriwal who is distributing Rs 5 lakh to hooligans?
+Who are giving tickets to people like Amanatullah [Khan] and Shoaib Iqbal, known for making provocative speeches?”

-After receiving the notice, Mishra said he did not do anything wrong and that he stood by his statements.
+Earlier in the day after receiving the notice, Mishra said he did not do anything wrong and that he stood by his statements.

 Mishra had claimed on Thursday that there would be a match between India and Pakistan on the streets of Delhi on February 8.
 He was referring to the Delhi Assembly elections, the results of which will be out on February 11.
 In another tweet, with which he shared an article where Delhi Deputy Chief Minister Manish Sisodia expressed solidarity with the anti-Citizenship Amendment Act protestors at Shaheen Bagh, Mishra claimed: “Aam Aadmi Party and Congress have created mini-Pakistans like Shaheen Bagh.
 In response, Hindustan will face them on February 8.
 Whenever the anti-nationals create a Pakistan in India, the nationalists’ Hindustan will face them.”